met4citizen/CliqueVM/README.md

 The `COORDINATE / EQUIVALENCE` gets a state as its input and returns its coordinate label as a string.
 The coordinate label is used to test whether two states are equivalent (local).
+This state equivalence could also be seen as an observer-theoretic coarse-graining and/or encoding function.
 An example:

 ```javascript
 /**